GigaSpider/0xLibrary-Contracts/README.md

 If your idea is good, I will make accomodations to make your contract work and integrate well with the site.

-<h1>95% of contract proceeds will go to the developer</h1>; include your ethereum wallet address in your pull request and specify which network (mainnet, optimism, or arbitrum) that you would like to have the contract deployed on.
+<strong>95% of contract proceeds will go to the developer for the entire lifetime of the contract</strong>; include your ethereum wallet address in your pull request and specify which network (mainnet, optimism, or arbitrum) that you would like to have the contract deployed on.

 -Gran Araña